Name: The Heartbreak Kid

 Running Time (minutes): 145

 Description: On July 2nd, communications systems worldwide are sent into chaos by a strange atmospheric interference.
 It is soon learned by the military that a number of enormous objects are on a collision course with Earth.
 At first thought to be meteors, they are later revealed to be gigantic spacecraft, piloted by a mysterious alien species.
 After attempts to communicate with the aliens go nowhere, David Levinson, an ex-scientist turned cable technician, discovers that the aliens are going to attack major points around the globe in less than a day.
 On July 3rd, the aliens all but obliterate New York, Los Angeles, and Washington.
-The survivors set out in convoys towards Area 51, a strange government testing ground where it is rumored the military has a captured alien spacecraft of their own.
-The survivors devise a plan to fight back against the enslaving aliens, and July 4th becomes the day humanity will fight for its freedom.
+The survivors set out in convoys towards Area 51, a strange government testing ground where it is rumoured the military has a captured alien spacecraft of their own.
+The survivors devise a plan to fight back against the enslaving aliens and July 4th becomes the day humanity will fight for its freedom.
 July 4th is their Independence Day…

 Stars: Will Smith, Bill Pullman and Jeff Goldblum